-An important note before we proceed.
-Much of the information presented here applies not only to your kinesiology degree but to an array of similar, sometimes even interchangeable, courses of study.
-Among them may be Exercise Science, Physical Education or Athletic Training.
+An important note before we proceed—much of the information presented here applies not only to your kinesiology degree but to many similar, sometimes even interchangeable, courses of study.
+Alternative names include exercise science, physical education, and athletic training.
 Your options, and the name of your degree program, may vary from one school to another.

 Earning a degree in any of these related fields requires an enthusiasm for fitness, an intellectual curiosity about the potential of the human body, and a desire to leverage your knowledge to benefit others.
 If this sounds like the right career for you, consider earning a certification or degree in kinesiology.